 Educated by Tara Westover

-I read half it this popular memoir and liked it fine, but it was due at the library and I didn’t place a hold on it again.
-I must have not connected to it that much if I didn’t jump at the chance to finish it.
+I read half of this popular memoir and liked it fine, but it was due at the library and I didn’t place a hold on it again.
+I must have not connected to it that much if I didn’t feel the urge to finish it.
 Maybe I’ll finish it at some point?

 The Highly Sensitive Person by Elaine Aron

 I checked out this book because I suspected I was a highly sensitive person, but after reading a couple of chapters, I realized that I’m not, so I stopped reading.
 Being an introvert and intuitive is not the same as being a highly sensitive person (HSP).
 If you’re easily overwhelmed by life, this book may provide some answers for you.